wavefrontHQ/docs/pages/doc/windows_host_tutorial.md

 * [Alerts FAQs](alerts_faq.html)

-## Video: Set Up Data Ingestion from a Windows Host
+## Set Up Data Ingestion from a Windows Host Video

-Watch the following video to learn how to ingest Windows host metrics.
+Watch the following video to learn how to ingest Windows host metrics when your service is **not onboarded** to VMware Cloud services.

 Note that this video was created in 2021 and some of the information in it might have changed.
 It also uses the 2021 version of the UI.
 <p>